The Falcon and The Winter Soldier (Pilot Review) | Fantasy World Real World Issues

 Wyatt Russell

-Review: Coming off of WandaVision, I expected this show to be different and have a different feel given who the titular characters are.
-What I wasn’t totally expecting is the serious issues that the The Falcon and The Winter Soldier would touch on.
-Of course there’s the big spectacles, the movie level action sequences that is almost a must in this kind of project but the very grounded approach they took with characters’ lives outside of their hero work is just as important.
+Coming off of WandaVision, I expected this show to be different and have a different feel given who the titular characters are.
+What I wasn’t totally expecting was the serious issues that The Falcon and The Winter Soldier would touch on.
+Of course, there are the big spectacles, the movie-level action sequences that are almost a must in this kind of project but the very grounded approach they took with characters’ lives outside of their hero work is just as important.

-The show does a good job at introducing us to the flag smashers, who seems to be the big threat of the show, however the series remains a mystery.
-I am curious to see how the series develop, I might not do a weekly review but I most likely will review the season.
+The show does a good job of introducing us to the flag smashers, who seem to be the big threat to the show, however, the series remains a mystery.
+I am curious to see how the series develops, I might not do a weekly review but I most likely will review the season.

 Rating: 7.5 out of 10.